-- This is the first study exploring community pharmacy clustering, and how this varies according to social deprivation, and urbanity - We conceptualised a community pharmacy cluster using a 0.5 mile straight line, which is a limitation of the work - We did not model what would happen for community pharmacy access if the clusters were removed due to community pharmacy closures
+- ► This is the first study exploring community pharmacy clustering, and how this varies according to social deprivation and urbanity. - We conceptualised a community pharmacy cluster using a 0.5-mile straight line which is a limitation of the work. - We did not model what would happen to community pharmacy access if the clusters were removed due to community pharmacy closures.